 Continuing Education Activity

-Pulmonary arteriovenous malformation (AVMs) is a rare clinical problem in which abnormal communications develop between a pulmonary artery and a pulmonary vein, bypassing the pulmonary capillary bed.
+Pulmonary arteriovenous malformation (AVM) is a rare clinical problem in which abnormal communications develop between a pulmonary artery and a pulmonary vein, bypassing the pulmonary capillary bed.
 The patient presentation can vary from little or no symptoms to severe dyspnea and platypnea-orthodeoxia, depending on the degree of right-to-left shunting of blood.
-This activity reviews the evaluation and management of pulmonary AVMs and highlights the role of the interprofessional team in the care of patients with this condition.
+This activity reviews the evaluation and management of pulmonary AVM and highlights the role of the interprofessional team in the care of patients with this condition.

 Pulmonary arteriovenous malformations (AVMs) are the abnormal connections between a pulmonary artery and a pulmonary vein.
 Most cases are congenital, and although uncommon, they are a significant part of the differential diagnosis of pulmonary problems like hypoxemia and lung nodules.
 These abnormal communications between pulmonary arteries and pulmonary veins usually bypass the capillary bed and lead to right-to-left shunting of blood, which in turn can lead to symptoms depending on the degree of blood shunting.
 Pulmonary AVMs are also known by other terms such as pulmonary arteriovenous fistulas, pulmonary arterio-venous aneurysms, cavernous hemangiomas, and pulmonary angiomas.
 In 1897 during an autopsy study, this malformation was recorded for the first time in literature by Churton.

 Most patients with pulmonary AVMs have the autosomal dominant disease hereditary hemorrhagic telangiectasia (HHT).
 However, about 15% of patients with pulmonary AVMs do not meet the criteria for the diagnosis of HHT and do not have any other systemic disease.
-Pulmonary AVMs may also be acquired found in patients with liver cirrhosis.
+Pulmonary AVMs may also be acquired and found in patients with liver cirrhosis.
 In these patients, the absence of hepatic 'factor' may lead to the formation of pulmonary AVMs.
 Pulmonary AVMs may also be acquired secondary to schistosomiasis, tuberculosis, and metastatic thyroid cancer.

 Hereditary hemorrhagic telangiectasia (HHT) is an autosomal dominant disorder.
 The clinical features are secondary to vascular malformations in various organs of the body, most commonly the skin, nasopharynx, GI tract, lungs, and brain.
 HHT is recognized as a triad of cutaneous telangiectasia, a family history of the disorder, and recurrent epistaxis.

-The etiology of pulmonary arteriovenous malformations (AVMs) is not clear, but they can be congenital or acquired.
+The etiology of pulmonary arteriovenous malformations is not clear, but they can be congenital or acquired.
 However, most cases are associated with the condition of hereditary hemorrhagic telangiectasia (HHT), also known as Rendu-Osler-Weber disease, which is an autosomal dominant disorder.
 Recent discoveries in the genetics of HHT could be relevant to the etiology of pulmonary AVMs, at least in patients diagnosed with HHT, as well as possibly help understand disease pathogenesis in patients without the condition.